 Complex Degenerative Meniscus Tears: Degenerative meniscus tears are most commonly found in middle-aged or elderly patients due to decades of repetitive stresses that have severely weakened the meniscal tissue.
 Unlike acute traumatic tears, Degenerative meniscus tears are not sudden and are more symptomatic.
 Common symptoms of degenerative meniscus tears include:

-Degenerative meniscal tears in the knees are sometimes associated with Lupus, osteoarthritis, osteoporosis and degenerative joint diseases.
+Degenerative meniscal tears in the knees are sometimes associated with Lupus, osteoarthritis, osteoporosis, and degenerative joint diseases.
 These types of tears are commonly associated with osteoarthritis of the knees and cause the menisci to tear or fray in multiple directions.
 With that many tears, most surgeons do not try to repair surgically since it likely will cause more harm than good.
 If traumatic meniscus tears are left untreated, they can often lead to peripheral neuropathy and arthritis.
-For such degenerative knee injuries, the regen center offers an unique stem cell protocol to support cartilage regeneration with isolated stem cells and tissue specific growth factors to heal the area and alleviate pain using our bodies natural repair mechanisms.
+The Regen Center offers a unique stem cell protocol for degenerative knee injuries to support cartilage regeneration with isolated stem cells and tissue-specific growth factors to heal the area and alleviate pain using our body’s natural repair mechanisms.

 Recently published clinical trials have shown that meniscus removal surgeries are no more effective than not having surgery or just having physical therapy.
-Surgical meniscus removal creates much higher impact forces inside the knees, and it’s estimated that removing as little as 10% of the knee meniscus tissue can increase overall knee joint stress about 65%.
-When more than half (50%) of the menisci is surgically removed through surgery, the stress levels increases exponentially leading to more failure and more knee surgeries and ultimately left with the treatment option of a total knee replacement surgery which generally lasts only 15-20 years before needing to be replaced yet again with another surgery.
+Surgical meniscus removal creates much higher impact forces inside the knees, and it’s estimated that removing as little as 10% of the knee meniscus tissue can increase overall knee joint stress by about 65%.
+When more than half (50%) of the menisci is surgically removed through surgery, the stress levels increase exponentially, leading to more failure and more knee surgeries and ultimately left with the treatment option of a total knee replacement surgery, which generally lasts only 15-20 years before needing to be replaced yet again with another surgery.

 Cell Regeneration for Knee Pain after Cartilage Loss

-The Regeneration Center protocol for regenerating cartilage and restore joint function will require proper isolation, expansion, and multi-stage delivery of stem cells to the damaged joint and can take 10-16 days in total.
-Our cellular therapy do not not require additional surgery, or overnight hospital stays, and patients can return to normal activities following the procedure.
-A non-surgical approach to decrease pain and develop new cartilage is also beneficial by avoiding the risk of lengthy and painful rehabilitation needed after invasive knee joint surgeries.
+The Regeneration Center protocol for regenerating cartilage and restoring joint function will require proper isolation, expansion, and multi-stage delivery of stem cells to the damaged joint.
+It can take 10-14 days in total.
+Our cellular therapy does not require additional surgery or overnight hospital stays, and patients can return to normal activities following the procedure.
+A non-surgical approach to decreasing pain and developing new cartilage is also beneficial by avoiding the risk of lengthy and painful rehabilitation needed after invasive knee joint surgeries.

 Benefits of Stem Cell Therapy for Knees